Rooney's son is on his way to following in his father's footsteps. |

-Kai was named on the bench for the away game against Everton, while 14-year-old JJ Gabriel was given a start.
-Kai's inclusion in the starting line-up came from a former team-mate of his father, Darren Fletcher, who is now the Under-18s coach.
+Kai was named on the substitutes list for the away game against Everton, while 14-year-old prodigy JJ Gabriel was included in the starting lineup.
+The decision to include Kai in the squad came from a former teammate of his father's – Darren Fletcher – who is now the coach of the U18 team.

-Capable of playing as a centre-forward or as a winger, Kai impressed for United in the NI Super Cup in Northern Ireland last summer, and was then included in the club's Under-19 squad for the prestigious Mladen Ramljak tournament in Croatia.
+Capable of playing as a center forward or winger, Kai made a strong impression for Manchester United at the NI Super Cup in Northern Ireland last summer.
+He was then included in the club's U19 squad for the prestigious Mladen Ramljak tournament in Croatia.

-The eldest son of Wayne and Colleen Rooney, Kai was born in November 2009.
-He joined the United academy in 2020 and has progressed through the youth ranks.
-Speaking about his son, Wayne Rooney once said: “He just plays football, that’s what he’s always done.
-It’s unfair to expect too much – he’s only 15.
-But he’s handled the pressure of having the Rooney name very well.”
+As the eldest son of Wayne and Colleen Rooney, Kai was born in November 2009.
+He joined the Manchester United academy in 2020 and has steadily progressed through the youth ranks.
+In a statement about his son, Wayne Rooney once said: “He only knows how to play football, that’s what he’s always done.
+Expecting too much wouldn’t be fair – he’s only 15 years old.
+But he handles the pressure of being named Rooney very well.”

-Kai made his mark as United reached the NI Super Cup final, before losing to Southampton.
-Wayne and Colleen Rooney were both in the stands throughout the tournament, along with their younger sons Kit and Cass.
-Jacey Carrick, son of former United midfielder Michael Carrick, was also in attendance.
+Kai made his mark by helping MU reach the NI Super Cup final, before losing to Southampton.
+Throughout the tournament, Wayne and Colleen Rooney were in the stands, accompanied by their younger sons, Kit and Cass.
+Also present at the tournament was Jacey Carrick, son of former MU midfielder Michael Carrick.

-As for Fletcher, he returned to United as a youth coach under Ole Gunnar Solskjaer and then became the club's first technical director in March 2021.
+As for Fletcher, he returned to MU as a youth coach under Ole Gunnar Solskjaer and then became the club's first Technical Director in March 2021.
 Fletcher left that position when Jason Wilcox was appointed.

-Last season, Fletcher worked closely with coach Ruben Amorim, acting as a bridge for young academy players to have the opportunity to train and compete with the first team.
+Last season, Fletcher worked closely with coach Ruben Amorim, acting as a bridge to give young academy players the opportunity to train and play with the first team.

 Source: https://znews.vn/con-trai-ca-wayne-rooney-thang-tien-manh-me-post1577488.html